This merger between a DC and a New York firm wasn't just about complementary practices; a common "humanity" binds the two together.

 Our 1,000+ attorneys in 13 domestic and international offices practice across more than 30 areas, including corporate, finance, intellectual property, life sciences, litigation, real estate, and tax, provide clients a multi-disciplinary approach to their most complex legal issues.
 Our global reach, experience, and deep knowledge allow us to work across geographic, cultural, technological, and ideological borders.
 The Firms attorneys are consistently recognized by Chambers and American Lawyer as leading practitioners in their respective practice areas.

-Arnold & Porter Kaye Scholer LLP combines 100 years of business acumen and a common devotion to first-class legal work.
+Arnold & Porter combines 100 years of business acumen and a common devotion to first-class legal work.
 With renowned regulatory experience, sophisticated litigation and transactional practitioners, and leading multidisciplinary practices, it is the firm of choice for 133 Fortune 250 companies.
 Recent commercial work includes representing AMC Entertainment in its $1.1 billion acquisition of Carmike Cinemas, creating the largest movie theater chain in the US, as well as a remarkable string of 26 international arbitration victories on behalf of various Latin American countries.

 Service is a core value of the Firm, as demonstrated by our leading pro bono program.
 Our attorneys performed more than 97,500 hours of pro bono work in 2016.
 Projects run the spectrum of legal work from representing voting rights organizations and individual voters in federal and state courts, immigration and asylum efforts assisting detainees and victims of domestic violence to partnering with commercial clients’ in-house counsel on naturalization and consumer law projects, and collaborating with a non-profit to advise their grant recipients on topics including contracts, corporate governance, and tax issues.
 Our attorneys are also committed to government service, with many of the Firm’s lawyers previously holding senior positions in the White House and in US government agencies.

 We are committed to the training and professional development of our associates.
 The Firm offers comprehensive professional development programs, which include extended orientation and integration programs; introductory and advanced training in multiple areas of the law; skills training in the areas of communication, business, management, leadership, and technology; and a "real-time" training program that allows junior attorneys to shadow and observe more senior attorneys in daily practice.
 Our summer associate program includes events to introduce the Firm’s work and attorneys, and an open invitation to participate in Firm-wide training programs.
-The Firm also has two career development counselors who work one-on-one with attorneys to assist in the development and advancement of their careers.
+The firm also has two career development counselors who work one-on-one with attorneys to assist in the development and advancement of their careers.

-Diversity and inclusion are core values, and the Firm is committed to cultivating a positive and supportive work environment where all talent is accorded dignity and respect.
+Diversity and inclusion are core values, and the firm is committed to cultivating a positive and supportive work environment where all talent is accorded dignity and respect.
 Our Firm values the contribution that each person makes as an individual, and all attorneys, regardless of experience level, are encouraged to participate fully in the work of the Firm.
-Voluntarily formed affinity/resource groups offer professional and social support to minorities, women, LGBT lawyers, parents, and military veterans practicing at the Firm.
-In order to encourage a diverse spectrum of people to consider Arnold & Porter Kaye Scholer among their career options, we reach out to diverse segments of the population in our recruiting efforts.
-The Firm participates in career development programs and minority job fairs; provides scholarships to diverse law students; and proactively reaches out to LGBT, women, veteran, and minority law student associations.
+Voluntarily formed affinity/resource groups offer professional and social support to minorities, women, LGBT lawyers, parents, and military veterans practicing at the firm.
+In order to encourage a diverse spectrum of people to consider Arnold & Porter among their career options, we reach out to diverse segments of the population in our recruiting efforts.
+The firm participates in career development programs and minority job fairs; provides scholarships to diverse law students; and proactively reaches out to LGBT, women, veteran, and minority law student associations.

-In our effort to promote a comfortable and positive work environment for all, the Firm offers benefits that help our attorneys integrate professional and personal commitments.
+In our effort to promote a comfortable and positive work environment for all, the firm offers benefits that help our attorneys integrate professional and personal commitments.
 To help parents balance work and family, we have a National Association for the Education of Young Children (NAEYC) accredited Children's Center in our Washington, DC office for up to 62 children.
 We have emergency back-up care in all of our domestic offices.
 Employees are eligible for up to 15 days of care.
 Priority access is also available in all our domestic offices at select centers.
 All of our offices provide a private room or make privacy arrangement for nursing mothers.
 Our generous paid parental/adoption leave policy includes 18 weeks paid leave for the primary caretaker, and six weeks paid parental leave for the secondary caretaker.
 This leave applies equally to attorneys and staff members, regardless of tenure with our Firm.
 Associates may use unpaid leave to extend their time away from the Firm for up to one year.
 Part-time work schedules are utilized by about 10% of attorneys and staff, providing a critical tool to help our employees to balance work and home lives.
-For more about the Firm, visit our website at apks.com.
+For more about the Firm, visit our website at arnoldporter.com.

 • Number of 1st year associates: 41